UAW strikes; workers take to picket lines at local Deere sites

 “We will keep working day and night to understand our employees’ priorities and resolve this strike, while also keeping our operations running for the benefit of all those we serve.”

-Quad-City Times reporters Cara Smith and Thomas Geyer contributed to this article.
+Quad-City Times reporters Cara Smith and Thomas Geyer and The Associated Press contributed to this article.